syntho-ai/syntho-docs/docs/deployment/jupyterhub_ray.md

     loadBalancerSourceRanges: []
 ```

-The Ingress can then be enabled by adjust the values for `ingress` as follows:
+The Ingress can then be enabled by adjusting the values for `ingress` as follows:

 ```[yaml]
 ingress: